UNIVERSE-HPC/course-material/cloud_computing/migrating_app_to_cloud/app_remote_storage.md

 aws s3 ls
 ```

 If the configuration is successful, you will see a list of your S3 buckets.
+As you have not created any bucket yet, it will show an empty list.
 If there are any issues, you will likely see an error message indicating the problem.

 ### Setting Up AWS Resources